Tech Titans and Media Giant Doomed Alike

 For current analysis of this data, go IT Job Market Size to see the historic job market growth trend data

-Data as of end of the 1st Quarter of 2024
+Data as of end of October 2024

 Many companies have instituted hiring and spending freezes in addition to laying off staff.
 This has been augmented by extensive outsourcing, bonus reductions, and elimination of IT contractors - which has decreased the demand for IT professionals and in some cases lowered wages, with higher priced positions being eliminated.